mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

 names, so use only lowercase letters, numbers, hyphens (`-`), and underscores (`_`).
 Do not use capital letters, as it may cause duplications.

-### Switch to another branch
+### Switch to a branch

 You are always in a branch when working with Git.
-You can switch between branches to see the state of the files in a branch, and work in that branch.
+You can switch between branches to see the state of the files and work in that branch.

 To switch to an existing branch: